justmisosoup/working-with-me/README.md

 **Weaknesses**

-- I tend to overthink, which can lead to decision paralysis.
+- I can sometimes fall into overthinking traps, which can lead to decision paralysis.
-- I do not adapt well to last-minute changes that aren’t well communicated.
+- I do not adapt well to last-minute changes that aren’t well-communicated.
 - I have a hard time speaking to large audiences.
 This is something I am working on.

 ### I do my best work when